Blueprint Travelers - Travel Site

 From French Guiana to Suriname

 In Saint-Laurent-du-Maroni, you will need to go to the main port of the town.
-The port is only 20 minutes from the city center of the town but you can also use a taxi service to make your way there.
-There are white vans that drive around the city center and will honk at you if you look like you need a ride, which you will if you have suitcases on you.
-You can predetermine the price of the ride with the driver and he will take you to your destination, the port.
+The port is only 20 minutes from the city center of the town but you can also use a taxi service to make your way there even faster.
+There are white vans that drive around the city center and will honk at you if you look like you need a ride, which you will if you have luggage on you.
+You can predetermine the price of the ride with the driver, and they will take you to your destination, the port.
 There may be other people in the vehicle with you going to destinations on the way or after your stop.
 Think of it like a shared Uber ride.

 When you arrive at the port, you will be approached by people who are offering to give you a pirogue ride across the river and even some taxi drivers who will offer to drive you from Albina to Paramaribo (the capital city of Suriname).
 You can agree to ride with any of the pirogue drivers here and you can choose to use the driver or wait until you get to the other side of the river to find a driver.
 Prior to getting into the boat, you will need to go to the immigration office at the port and get your passport stamped out of the territory if you are not an EU citizen.
 (Typically, if you get stamped into a country, you need to get stamped out.)